DAEM007/ai-integration/README.md

 # Health chatbot with ai

 > *The aim of this project is to provide health solutions to patients.
-Patiients can enter the prompts for the chatbot in relations to their health problems and get solutions.*
+Patients can enter the prompts for the chatbot in relations to their health problems and get solutions.*

 ## Available Scripts